nicolasgross/dotfiles/README.md

 1. Clone the repository:
 `git clone https://github.com/nicolasgross/dotfiles`

-2. Adjust the git credentials in `.gitcredentials`
+2. Copy `.gitcredentials-template` to `.gitcredentials` and fill in your data.

 3. Run the setup script:
 `python3 /path/to/cloned/repo/setup.py`